nautechsystems/nautilus_trader/README.md

 ## Examples

-Indicators and strategies can be developed in both Python and Cython (although if performance and latency sensitivity are import we recommend Cython).
+Indicators and strategies can be developed in both Python and Cython.
+For performance and latency-sensitive applications, we recommend using Cython.
+Below are some examples:
-The below are some examples of this:

 - [indicator](/nautilus_trader/examples/indicators/ema_python.py) example written in Python
 - [indicator](/nautilus_trader/indicators/) examples written in Cython